Joyce A. Oberdorf, President and Chief Executive Officer

 Ms. Oberdorf holds an A.B. degree, cum laude, from Douglass College, Rutgers University and an M. A. degree from Northern Illinois University.

-Amy Gray, Vice President of Chapter Relations and Community Partnerships
+Amy Gray, Senior Vice President of Community and Constituent Relations

 Ms. Gray can be reached at firstname.lastname@example.org.